differs/BrainWords/README.md

 ## Find Lost Bitcoin Passphrases

 **Find your lost passphrase get 50% of the find**</br>
+Finds up to $100 are yours 100%, in return you will receive a decrypted private key (WIF)</br>
+If the amount is over $100 you will be paid 50%<hr>

 Search passphrases on the fastest program in the world</br>
 [18,972](https://allprivatekeys.com/hacked-brainwallets-with-balance) passphrases were found, an estimated 5,000 passphrases are lost</br>
 They were found on a processor with a maximum speed of 100,000 characters per second.</br>